-The pension multiplier is three percent (3%) for each year of service prior to June 1, 2001 and three and one half percent (3.5%) for each year of service on and after June 1, 2001.
-The maximum benefit is ninety percent (90%) of average final compensation; however, a firefighter who has completed forty-five (45) years of credited service shall receive an additional two percent (2%) per year of credited service for each year in excess of forty-five (45) years.
+The pension multiplier is three percent (3%) for each year of service prior to June 1, 2001, and three and one half percent (3.5%) for each year of service on and after June 1, 2001.
+The maximum benefit is ninety percent (90%) of average final compensation; however, a firefighter who has completed forty-five (45) years of credited service shall receive an additional two and seventy-five hundredths percent (2.75%) per year of credited service for each year in excess of forty-five

+(45) years.